 God wants us to recognize that everything comes from Him.
-When we believe that everything is His and nothing is ours, we show our trust in God by our willingness to give back to Him.
+When we acknowledge that everything is His and nothing is ours, we show our dependence on God through our willingness to give back to Him.
 He wants us to love Him more than anything else.
 He knows when we choose to love anything else more than we love Him because He knows our hearts.
-God desires to have our whole hearts.
+God desires to have your whole heart.
 Do you love God with your whole heart?
 Do you trust and depend on Him for everything you have and need?
 How are you worshiping Him by giving back to Him for the blessings He has given you?